fieldtrip/website/workshop/practicalmeeg2022/handson_sensoranalysis.md

 _Figure: Time-frequency representations calculated using ft_freqanalysis.
 Plotting was done with ft_multiplotTFR)_

-Note that using the options cfg.baseline and cfg.baselinetype results in baseline correction of the data.
+The options `cfg.baseline` and `cfg.baselinetype` results in baseline correction of the data.
 Baseline correction can also be applied directly by calling **[ft_freqbaseline](/reference/ft_freqbaseline)**.
 Moreover, you can combine the various visualization options/functions interactively to explore your data.
 Currently, this is the default plotting behavior because the configuration option `cfg.interactive='yes'` is activated unless you explicitly select `cfg.interactive='no'` before calling **[ft_multiplotTFR](/reference/ft_multiplotTFR)** to deactivate it.
 See also the [plotting tutorial](/tutorial/plotting) for more details.

 An interesting effect seems to be present in the TFR of sensor MEG0731.
-To make a plot of a single channel use the function **[ft_singleplotTFR](/reference/ft_singleplotTFR)**.
+To make a plot of a single channel you can make a selection with your mouse in the multiplot and click on it, or you can use **[ft_singleplotTFR](/reference/ft_singleplotTFR)**.

     cfg = [];
     cfg.baseline     = [-0.6 -0.2];